Waste Bin Standards Implementation

-These measure will also enable Dal to better track contamination in its garbage by centralizing the path it takes to get to the landfill.
-Staff will get an up-close look at what ends up in the clear bags, identify where contamination is happening around the university and talk to building occupants and administrators if improvements are needed.
+These measures have also enabled Dal to better track contamination in its garbage by centralizing the path it takes to get to the landfill.
+Staff get an up-close look at what ends up in the clear bags, identify where contamination is happening around the university, and talk to building occupants and administrators if improvements are needed.
 The clear bag initiative plays to our advantage because now we can actually see which ones are contaminated and we start looking back at the source and educating those people.

 - Process to get here was developed with guidance of stakeholders